Fiserv/Commerce-Hub/docs/Resources/Guides/Partners/PFAC/PFAC-Single.md

 title: Response
 -->

-Example of a charge (201: Created) response.
+Example of a PayFac Multi-MID charges (201: Created) response.

 <!-- theme: info -->
 > See [Response Handling](?path=docs/Resources/Guides/Response-Codes/Response-Handling.md) for more information.